pinax-network/substreams-foundational-store/README.md

 ### Testing

-The project includes comprehensive tests:
+The project includes comprehensive tests covering all store implementations:

 ```bash
 # Run all tests